gm521/bio/programming_bio.md

 - discovered QBASIC on our windows 98, coded some text based and graphics based RPG games <br>
 # 13 years old <br>
 - taught myself lua, and how to use linux and write bash scripts<br>
+- about this point i was using linux and node.js and using gnu nano to code everything
 - started taking robotics at a summer school for kids that took place at a college campus <br>
 - learned C (actual C not C++)
 - discovered DEBUG.EXE, somehow knew the existence of the mov instruction with no prior education on assembly <br>